Skip to content

 6. Sessions become the conversation and execution trail.

-7. TRUST keeps execution, memory, authority, treasury, governance, and ownership together.
+7. Company history keeps execution, memory, authority, treasury, governance, and ownership connected.

 The shell can be small.
 A solo founder plus two agents is enough.
 The point is not enterprise bureaucracy; the point is giving execution a durable container.